Monday, March 30, 2009

 Ethan kept running off into side caves.
 Luckily they were all dead ends.
 He kept lifting up his shirt for most of the pictures I took.
 Here are a few modest ones.

 This is our new friend Nemita.
-Chris works with her husband and their whole family plays in the Badmitton club.
-Her comment after the caves was "He's your busy one." pointing to Ethan.
+Chris works with her husband and their whole family plays in the Badminton club.
+Her comment after the caves was, "He's your busy one," pointing to Ethan.

 We are so loving those cheeks.

-Back into the heat we were off to the Ghetto Zoo.
-As we entered there was a banana peel on the ground and Ethan said, "I know a Monkey left that there."
-If a monkey had made it as far as the front gate I hope it kept on running because it's life would be far better on the open road than this horrible place.
-I now see yet another reason Saudi is a closed country because PETA would give this place the SMACK DOWN!
-I have never professed myself an animal lover but I felt horrible for these animals.
+Back into the heat we were off to the ghetto zoo.
+As we entered there was a banana peel on the ground and Ethan said, "I know a monkey left that there."
+If a monkey had made it as far as the front gate I hope it kept on running, because its life would be far better on the open road than in that horrible place.
+I suppose this is another reason Saudi is a closed country because PETA would give this place the SMACK DOWN!
+I have never professed myself an animal lover but I felt horrible for these ones.

 Who was next to Rover.

-O.K. so they did have 2 tigers, 2 lions, and a giraffe but the conditions were so horrible I didn't even want to take pictures.
+Ok, so they did have two tigers, two lions, and a giraffe, but the conditions were so horrible I didn't even want to take pictures.

-At one point I was watching a Gorillas swing from one trapeze to the next as he swung off he slammed into the cage wall and dropped to the floor.
+At one point I was watching a gorilla swing from one trapeze to the next.
+As he swung off, he slammed into the cage wall and dropped to the floor.
 He crawled over to the corner, sat down, hung his head, and rubbed his injured shoulder.
 It was so sad to watch.

-There is also the lone Crocodile who had the saddest eyes.
-He did not look dangerous at all but he must be ferocious and deadly because as you can see they are too afraid to clean out all the garbage floating in his water.
-By the way where the picture ends on both sides, that is the extent of his home.
+There was also the lone crocodile who had the saddest eyes.
+He did not look dangerous at all but he must have been ferocious and deadly, because as you can see they are too afraid to clean out all the garbage floating in his water.
+By the way, where the picture ends is the extent of his home.

-We ended our day a the Golf Club BBQ where we had Cheese Cake Factory cheese cake and the boys boogied the night away under the stars.
+We ended our day at the golf club BBQ where we had Cheesecake Factory cheesecake and the boys boogied the night away under the stars.

 We Got Wheels!

-Before we moved Chris checked on line to see what was available here.
-Then we went to the dealerships to rule out if what we liked would work for our needs (IE 3 car seats, 3rd row for possible larger family, and room in back to carry all that stuff).
-We were surprised that many of the cars with a third row were very uncomfortable and/or didn't even have enough room to put a stroller in back let alone suitcases.
+Before we moved, Chris checked online to see what was available here.
+Then we went to the dealerships to rule out if what we liked would work for our needs (three car seats, a third row, in case our family gets larger, and room in back to carry all our stuff).
+We were surprised that many of the cars with a third row were very uncomfortable and/or didn't even have enough room for a stroller, let alone suitcases.

 Good thing we did all the reconnaissance before we left because they do not let you test drive cars here.

-Trip #2 The car arrives from another dealership and is ready for inspection.
-Chris has to bring paperwork showing he has a large family and can purchase and SUV.
+Trip #2 - The car arrives from another dealership and is ready for inspection.
+Chris has to bring paperwork showing he has a large family and can purchase an SUV.
 What details a large family we are not sure but it proved we will not be transporting people to Mecca in it.
 But alas he forgot an important piece of paper.
-Oh well next trip.
+Oh well, there's always next trip.
 He also had to arrange for insurance.

-Trip #3 Take a gangster bag full of cash to the dealer and some letter from the bank.
+Trip #3 - Take a gangster bag full of cash to the dealer and some letters from the bank.

 Here is Ethan holding all the cash before Chris left.

-After the cash was counted by hand the car was.....almost ours.
-It could be picked up possibly after the weekend IF they could get the registration done.
+And after all the cash was counted-- by hand-- the car was... almost ours.
+It could be picked up NEXT weekend, IF they could get the registration done.

-Trip #4 We got a call Sat. afternoon that it was all done and ready to be picked up.
-At the dealership Chris asked that ALL the plastic coverings in the car be removed.
+Trip #4 - We got a call Saturday afternoon that it was all done and ready to be picked up.
+At the dealership Chris asked that the plastic coverings in the car be removed.
 At first they would only take the plastic off the seats and Chris told them he wanted all of it off.
 With a shocked look the salesman said, "Never in the 6 years that I have sold cars has anyone asked that the plastic be removed."
-Saudi's for some reason leave the plastic on the seats.
+Saudis, for some reason, leave the plastic on the seats.
 You see it all the time.
-Why in 120+ weather they want extra plastic on them we aren't sure.
-They then let him drive off with less than 1/4 of a tank of gas in search of a gas station.
+Why in 120 degree weather they want extra plastic on them we aren't sure.
+They then let him drive off with less than a quarter tank of gas in search of a gas station.
 Upon filling the tank Chris was shocked that it cost a whooping total of $14 USD to fill the tank with Ultra Supreme Gasoline.

-Upon arriving home we were happy to discover that it does fit in our garage...just barely.
-I got to cruise around UDH for about 15 minutes to get my seat adjusted just right and memory set.
+Upon arriving home we were happy to discover that it does fit in our garage... just barely.
+I got to cruise around UDH for about 15 minutes to get my seat adjusted and its memory set.
 Now I won't have to walk the mile to the grocery store when it gets unbearably hot.

 Thanks Jim for personally driving Chris back and forth for all of these trips.
 We really appreciate it.